 Accompanying this celebration are many, many events.
-Be sure to subscribe to our blog as we will be adding announcements on local events taking place.
 In Santa Cruz in September, you'll find the city alight with color, festivities, dancing and music in public arenas.
 Restaurants offer some of the most traditional Eastern Bolivian dishes and live music, you can even enjoy an International Jazz Festival.

 The FEXPO (Feria Exposicion) begins in mid September and attracts over a thousand exhibitors from all over the world.
 Several hundred thousand visitors will be here for 10 days to participate in business round tables, cattle auctions, product expos, and fashion shows, concerts, and will check out all the new exhibits.
 It’s similar to state fairs in the US with lots of fun for kids and adults, great food, free concerts, and more.
 If you're one of the nearly half a million travelers who will converge upon Santa Cruz in September for the Feria Exposición (FEXPO) reserve a hotel.

-If you haven’t checked out our Airlines page, or Airfare Search Boxes page, you’re probably paying too much for your flight.
+If you haven’t checked out our Airlines page, you’re probably paying too much for your flight.
 Major airlines and online travel sites keep us informed about all their latest deals (sometimes in advance) and we pass them on to you on these pages.
 Don't miss giving these pages a glance, as airfare may be the most expensive portion of your trip to Bolivia.

 Find out what all the best places to eat are while you're here by visiting our restaurants in Santa Cruz page.
 You’ll also find cafés and bars, tea houses and ice cream parlors, and find out what some of our favorites are.